lanl/MultiPEM_Toolbox/README.md

 ./multipem-la-ur-23-21950.pdf

+Consult the presentation prepared for the AFTAC Geophysical Sciences Review Panel for extensions of "nested" (within source) path effects modeling to "crossed" (across source) path effects modeling (see ./Runfiles/IYDT-gsrp):

+./MultiPEM-GSRP-030425.pdf

-Consult the user manual provided with this repository for descriptions of the input decks provided with the example application and instructions on how to run single-phenomenology and MultiPEM analyses:
+Consult the user manual provided with this repository for descriptions of the input decks provided with the example application (see ./Runfiles/IYDT) and instructions on how to run single-phenomenology and MultiPEM analyses:

 ./multipem-um-la-ur-23-30117.pdf

 Directories in this repository:

 Applications/

-  Contains application-specific code, data, and verification tests
+	Contains application-specific code, data, and
+	verification tests

 Code/

-  Contains functions utilized across applications, such as the log-likelihood, log-prior, and log-posterior distributions and their associated gradients
+	Contains functions utilized across applications,
+	such as the log-likelihood, log-prior, and log- posterior distributions and their associated
+	gradients

 Runfiles/

-  Set up application directories to run MultiPEM analyses using R
+	Set up application directories to run
+	MultiPEM analyses using R

 Runfiles-Docker/

-  Set up application directories to run MultiPEM analyses using R from Docker
+	Set up application directories to run
+	MultiPEM analyses using R from Docker

 Test/

-  Contains code for running general verification tests using R
+	Contains code for running general verification
+	tests using R

 Test-Docker/

-  Contains code for running general verification tests using R from Docker
+	Contains code for running general verification
+	tests using R from Docker

 These directories, and associated sub-directories, contain additional README files with information and instructions for running the code.